 About Dr Leah Williams

-I graduated with distinction from Newcastle University in 2019 with an MBBS (Hons).
-After completing foundation training in the Newcastle upon Tyne Hospitals NHS Foundation Trust, I started working as a clinical teaching fellow at Sunderland Royal Hospital teaching the first cohort of the University of Sunderland School of Medicine.
+I graduated with Distinction from Newcastle University in 2019 with an MBBS (Hons).
+After completing foundation training in the Newcastle upon Tyne Hospitals NHS Foundation Trust, I started work as a Clinical Teaching Fellow at Sunderland Royal Hospital - teaching the first cohort of the University of Sunderland School of Medicine.

 Qualifications: